bachmeb/oracle-admin/docs/11gr2-express.md

   * binutils should be greater than or equal to 2.16.91.0.5
   * gcc should be greater than or equal to 4.1.2
   * libaio should be greater than or equal to 0.3.104
+* Swap
+  * Minimum swap space required for Oracle Database XE is 2 GB or twice the size of RAM, whichever is lesser.
+* Kernel
+  * The Oracle Database XE installation checks your system for the following kernel parameter settings.
+If the kernel parameters of your system are less than the values listed in Table 2, then the installation will modify the kernel parameter setting to use these values.
+    * semmsl  250
+    * semmns  32000
+    * semopm  100
+    * semmni  128
+    * shmmax  4294967295
+    * shmmni  4096
+    * shmall  2097152
+    * file-max  6815744
+    * VERSION 2.4.21
+    * ip_local_port_range 9000–65500

 ##### Download Oracle Database Express Edition 11g Release 2 for Linux x64
 * http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html